radar/guides/specification-reference.md

 next: /command-reference
 ---

-<em class="t-gray">Learn about the data in each gem package and how you can configure it.</em>

 <p>The Specification class contains the
 information for a Gem.
 Typically defined in a .gemspec file or a Rakefile,